din0s/n-puzzle-solver/README.md

 For the given starting state, we get the following results:
 ```
+Solution:
+[...]
+Completed in 21 steps.
-Solution: (126903 iterations / 109194ms)
+126903 iterations / 20713ms
-- UP
-- RIGHT
-- RIGHT
-- DOWN
-- LEFT
-- LEFT
-- UP
-- RIGHT
-- RIGHT
-- DOWN
-- DOWN
-- LEFT
-- UP
-- RIGHT
-- DOWN
-- LEFT
-- LEFT
-- UP
-- RIGHT
-- RIGHT
-- DOWN
 ```

-We can see that the algorithm lasted a little under 2 minutes and gave us a solution that is only 20 steps long.
+We can see that the algorithm lasted a little over 20 seconds and gave us a solution that is only 21 steps long.

 ## Best First Search
 This algorithm is non-recursive as well and uses a priority queue for the agenda.